whisher/requiz/README.md

 # Requiz
-Simple Q&A build on react and redux
+Simple Q&A build on react and redux with css-modules

 ## Credits
 * [webpack-express-boilerplate](https://github.com/christianalfoni/webpack-express-boilerplate)